It seems only appropriate that the first entry on a blog belonging to the “Ministry Coordinator for Single Women” is about singleness.

 …..If I am being quizzed by a Christian the question may turn to “Do you feel called to be single?”

 The truth is, being single this many years has not been my goal; following God has been.
-I have not made getting married my purpose; I have looked to Him for direction for my life.

 The days have gone by and the years have accumulated while I have been living the life in front of me and learning to depend on Him for everything.